Paul-M-K/Craigslist_ML_project/README.md

+#### Project Goal
+The goal of this project is to gain insight into vancouvers rental property market, this includes:
+* help follow rental property trends based on craiglist listings
+* help renters gain an understanding of what areas, are within their budget *with future goals*
+* find rental scams and report them

 #### Data Source
 The data is obtained from craigslist using the craigslist_scraper.py.
 I created this code following this tutorial. https://github.com/vprusso/youtube_tutorials/blob/master/web_scraping_and_automation/selenium/craigstlist_scraper.py
 * I would like to improve craigslist_scraper.py in the following ways.